stephank/orona/README.md

 is easiest on a Linux or Mac OS X machine, though you need a bit of commandline-fu to get it all set up.
 Here's the recipe:

- * [CoffeeScript], the language Orona is written it.
-Tested with 0.9.2.
+ * [CoffeeScript], the language Orona is written in.
+Tested with 0.9.4.
  * [node.js], a server-side JavaScript framework.
 Tested with 0.2.0.
  * [Connect], a node.js middleware framework.
 Tested with 0.2.4.